eraser-dev/eraser/docs/docs/customization.md

 1. The collector and/or scanner `components` are enabled, AND
 1. The job was *not* triggered manually by creating an _ImageList_.

+### Swapping out components

+The collector, scanner, and eraser components can all be swapped out.
+This enables you to build and host the images yourself.
+In addition, the scanner's behavior can be completely tailored to your needs by swapping out the default image with one of your own.
+To specify the images, use the `components.<component>.image.repo` and `components.<component>.image.tag`, where `<component>` is one of `collector`, `scanner`, or `eraser`.

 ## Universal Options

 The following portions of the configmap apply no matter how you spawn your